Paraguay Wedding Traditions

 Sustainable and Eco-Conscious Practices

 Specific implementations include renting vintage Ñandutí pieces instead of commissioning new productions, saving 3,000,000-5,000,000 PYG ($390-$650 USD) while preserving artisan heritage.
-Catering shifts toward seasonal local ingredients reduce costs by 20% while supporting agricultural communities.
+Catering shifts toward seasonal local ingredients reduce costs while supporting agricultural communities.
 Decoration choices favor potted plants over cut flowers, with guests receiving seedlings as sustainable favors.

 Reduced Guest Counts and Intimate Celebrations